Guide for Vaccine Screening and Consent Form: Pharmacy Use Only

 • Hepatitis B Vaccine

-• SK residents born on or after January 1, 1984 are eligible to receive Hepatitis B (HB) Vaccine.
-While most would have received routine HB vaccine in Grade 6, if records are unavailable and the individual does not recall receiving the HB series, they are eligible to receive through Public Health with no out-of-pocket expense.
+• SK residents born on or after January 1, 1984 are eligible to receive Hepatitis B Virus (HBV) vaccine.
+While most would have received routine HBV vaccine in Grade 6, if records are unavailable and the individual does not recall receiving the HBV series, they are eligible to receive through Public Health with no out-of-pocket expense.

 • If the individual is eligible for publicly funded vaccine, the pharmacist must inform the individual: